 10 Great Things to Do in Pennsylvania in May

-Whether you want to sip some wine, race your mountain bike, or marvel at beautiful fountains and lights, we’ve got you covered.
+Whether you want to sip some wine, race your mountain bike, or uncover PA history, we’ve got you covered.
 Keep reading to start planning your travels in Pennsylvania in May.

 DelGrosso’s is one of PA’s best free admission parks and is open throughout the summer months.
 There are more than 30 rides and a great water park at this family-friendly park.

 Pittsburgh Wine Festival in Pittsburgh – May 5

 Now in its 16th year, the Pittsburgh Wine Festival will be returning this May to the delight of wine lovers in western PA.
 Held at Heinz Field, the festival will feature hundreds of different wines to taste from all over the world.

 In addition to tasting wines, the event also includes seminars about wine and foods to sample.
 Find out more and get tickets on the festival’s website.

 Pheonixville Beer and Wine Festival in Pheonixville – May 12

 The 2nd annual Pheonixville Beer and Wine Festival will be held at the Kimberton Fair Grounds on Saturday, May 12.
 Over 150 beers, wines, ciders, meads, and spirits will be available for tasting by attendees.

 In addition to a great variety of samples, visitors can browse wares from local artisans, listen to live music, and get food from a variety of food trucks and other vendors.